idaholab/moose/python/doc/content/python/sqa/python_sdd.md

 !template! item key=human-machine-interface-design
 [!ac](MOOSE) Tools utilities are command-line driven programs.
 All interaction with MOOSE and MOOSE-based codes and data is ultimately done through the command line.
-This is typical for [!ac](HPC) applications that use the [!ac](MPI) interface for running on super computing clusters.
+This is typical for [!ac](HPC) applications that use the [!ac](MPI) interface for running on computing clusters.
 !template-end!

 !template! item key=system-design-interface